-- 1. 1st offense, worker and contractor is given a verbal warning written record kept. - 2.
-2nd offense, worker is given a written warning and his supervisor is brought into the office for a "discussion" with the Prime Contractor and the OCIP Safety Staff.
-A copy of the written warning is sent to the offending worker's company's office, with a statement to the effect that if this happens again, the worker will be removed from the project and will lead to a fine. - 3.
-3rd offense, worker is permanently removed from the project and contractor is fined.
+- 1. 1st offense, worker and Contractor are given a verbal warning written record kept. - 2.
+2nd offense, worker is given a written warning and/or will receive a fine for their actions.
+His supervisor is brought into the office for a "discussion" with the Prime Contractor and the OCIP Safety Staff.
+A copy of the written warning or fine is sent to the offending worker's company's office... - 3. , The worker is subject to permanent removal from the OCIP project if there is a repeat of the violation..